NCAS-CMS/cf-python/README.md

 [Dask](https://ncas-cms.github.io/cf-python/performance.html) for all
 of its array manipulation and can:

-* read field constructs from netCDF, CDL, Zarr, PP and UM datasets with a choice of netCDF backends,and in local, http, and s3 locations,
+* read field constructs from netCDF, CDL, Zarr, Kerchunk, PP and UM datasets with a choice of netCDF backends, and in local, http, and s3 locations,
 * create new field constructs in memory,
 * write and append field and domain constructs to netCDF and Zarr v3 datasets on disk, with control over HDF5 internal file metadata,